Cornelius-Figgle/ROSA/README.md

 An emotional smart assistant that doesn't listen to you

+*If you wish to install the binaries instead of the source, [see here](https://github.com/Cornelius-Figgle/ROSA/blob/main/bin_README.md)*

 ## Installation

-You can use the binary files found in `/bin` if you do not wish to install from the source
+### All Platforms

 [Python 3](https://www.python.org/downloads/) will need to be installed if it isn't already

-You can then either clone the repo or download the zip from Github
+You can then either clone the repo or download the zip from GitHub

 ```shell
 git clone https://github.com/Cornelius-Figgle/ROSA.git